marinednadude/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP/NOAA-PMEL-OME-CO1-PCR-Protocol-BeBOP.md

 This primer set targets metazoan organisms (e.g., molluscs, arthropods, and vertebrates).
 Important note, this primer also amplifies non-target organisms including single-celled phytoplankton (e.g., dinoflagellates, diatoms, and haptophytes).

-The amplification presented here is intended as the first of a two-step PCR protocol for Illumina Nextera Unique Dual Index sequencing library preparation.
+The protocol presented here is intended as the first PCR of a two-step PCR next generation sequencing library preparation using Illumina Nextera Unique Dual Indices.
 Our written protocol does not include the second PCR step in which sample-specific barcodes are attached.
+[NOAA-PMEL-OME-NGS-Library-Preparation-Protocol pending]

 ## Method description and rationale

-This protocol was chosen because it is widely and historically used in marine eDNA time series by the Monterey Bay Aquarium Research Institute (MBARI), a leader in the field of eDNA research and an important partner in the Marine Biodiversity Observation Network (MBON) and West Coast Ocean Biomolecular Observing Network (WC-OBON).
-Our protocol uses the same primers, polymerase, and thermocycling conditions as MBARI and MBON.
+This protocol was chosen because it has been widely and historically used in marine eDNA time series by the Monterey Bay Aquarium Research Institute (MBARI), a leader in the field of eDNA research and an important partner in the Marine Biodiversity Observation Network (MBON) and West Coast Ocean Biomolecular Observing Network (WC-OBON).
+Our protocol uses the same primers, polymerase, and thermocycling conditions as MBARI and MBON, but is only 25 µL in total reaction volume.

 This amplification protocol is accessible to most molecular biology labs.

 ## Spatial coverage and environment(s) of relevance